oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

       We have deployed source database , target database and ZDM service host into the same Public subnet in ZDM-VCN for the purpose of this lab.

-      Follow below steps to enable incoming connection on 1521 (For simplicity of the task port is opened for all IPs in the same subnet , however you can restrict as you wish).
+      Follow below steps to enable incoming connection on 1521 (For simplicity , you will open port for all IPs in the same subnet , however you can restrict as you wish).

-      Click the Navigation Menu in the upper left, navigate to Networking and then select Virtual Cloud Networks as shown below.
+      Click the **Navigation Menu** in the upper left, navigate to **Networking** and then select **Virtual Cloud Networks** as shown below.

       ![Image showing navigation to VCN in OCI ](./images/navigate-vcn.png)